-In fiscal years 2014 and 2013, total cash and investments available for operating and capital activities are reported in current and noncurrent assets as unrestricted and restricted funds.
-Significant activities were as follows: Water System reserved an additional \$35 million in revenue in the rate stabilization funds and used \$14 million in capital reserves to fund capital projects.
+In fiscal years 2015 and 2014, total cash and investments available for operating and capital activities are reported in current and noncurrent assets as unrestricted and restricted funds.
+Significant activities were as follows: Water System reserved an additional \$10 million in revenues in the rate stabilization fund, additional \$3 million in working capital, additional \$91 million in capital reserve, and released \$17 million debt service reserve fund due to revenue bonds' refunding.
+Wastewater System reserved an additional \$7 million in revenues in the rate stabilization fund, used \$7 million in capital reserve to fund capital projects and equipment, released \$3 million in debt service reserve fund due to refunding of the related revenue bonds, and released \$2 million in funds received for construction for the Private Sewer Lateral Incentive program.

+In the previous fiscal year, significant activities were as follows: Water System reserved an additional \$35 million in revenue in the rate stabilization funds and used \$14 million in capital reserves to fund capital projects.
 Wastewater System reserved an additional \$3 million in revenues in the rate stabilization fund, used \$6 million in borrowed funds and \$7 million in capital reserves to fund capital projects and equipment, and restricted \$2 million in Funds Received for Construction for the Private Sewer Lateral Incentive program.

-In the previous fiscal year, significant activities were as follows: Water System reserved an additional \$21 million in revenue to fund future capital projects, used \$3 million in capital reserves to purchase vehicles and reduced the Debt Service and Bond Interest reserves as part of the fiscal year 2013 refinancing activity.
-Wastewater System reserved an additional \$16 million in revenue to fund future capital projects and used \$30 million in Construction Funds from borrowing.